 Tests, Allies, and Enemies

 My wife can tell you how reserved I was when I first told Jennifer Paulson FNP my story, how laconic and lean was my History of Present Illness for this wonderful Functional Medicine Practitioner who believed me from the start.
 I said I had been having some challenges with asthma and fatigue.
 Having some challenges.
-And that I thought it could be mold.

 Anyway.
 She got the picture (with some hints from my wife).